spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 ## Switches

-Most development boards have at least a switch or a push button, the Nucleo has 3 switches and Dongle has 1 switche.
+Most development boards have at least a switch or a push button, the Firefly has 2 switches, one is the reset switch.

 ```
 switch1? .
 ```
 The result is _0_.
 But if you press and hold the OK Button, the result will be _-1_.
 There is no debouncing for the `switchx?` words.

 \-- [PeterSchmid - 2020-04-11]